Boban Grnčarov: APOEL

 In June 2009, the board of APOEL announced that the player signed a two-year contract with the club.
 In his first season in Cyprus, he won the Super Cup (he scored a goal in the Super Cup final) and he also appeared in four official group stage matches of the 2009–10 UEFA Champions League with APOEL.
 The next season, he became an essential member of APOEL and – although he played in all matches as a central defender – he scored 6 goals in the league (all goals scored by head), helping his team to win the 2010–11 Cypriot First Division.
 In May 2011, Grnčarov left APOEL after two years, when the club and the player did not agree on signing a new contract due to financial reasons.

 Lierse

 On 5 July 2011, Grnčarov signed a one-year deal with Lierse with an option for an additional season.

 Botev Plovdiv

-On 3 July 2012, Grncharov signed a three-year contract with Botev Plovdiv of the Bulgarian A PFG.
+On 3 July 2012, Grnčarov signed a three-year contract with Botev Plovdiv of the Bulgarian A PFG.
 On 9 March 2013, he scored the opening goal for Botev Plovdiv in the 2:0 milestone home win (the first one in 16 years) over Levski Sofia.
 In the end of 2013 Grncarov was removed from the first team after a scandal with the sports director of Botev Aleksandar Aleksandrov.
-During the winter break Grncharov's contract was mutually terminated and after spending some time as a free agent, in mid January 2014 he joined Tavriya Simferopol in the Ukrainian Premier League.
+During the winter break Grnčarov's contract was mutually terminated and after spending some time as a free agent, in mid January 2014 he joined Tavriya Simferopol in the Ukrainian Premier League.